 What we do

-Students teams from Worcester Polytechnic Institute (WPI) collaborate with your organization on a project of interest and importance to you.
-Students spend approximately 14 weeks on each project, totaling over 2,000 hours of dedicated work.
-Our students are in their third-year of university with strong technical skills and an interest in exploring the interaction of science, technology and society.
+Student teams from Worcester Polytechnic Institute (WPI) collaborate with your organization on a project of interest and importance to you.
+Students spend approximately 14 weeks on each project — seven weeks in the U.S. and seven weeks in Copenhagen — totaling over 2,000 hours of dedicated work.
+Our students are in their third year of university with strong technical skills and an interest in exploring the interaction of science, technology and society.
 Projects cover a wide range of topics, so almost anything is possible!

 How we work

-During the travel restrictions of the pandemic, WPI students continued to work with several project partners remotely in many other locations around the world.
-Tools for remote collaboration are robust and remain useful during project preparation.
+WPI has worked with project partners in locations around the world and the tools for remote collaboration during the preparation phase are robust.
 Our students are well prepared to partner with organizations in Copenhagen and make meaningful contributions to issues and problems that matter to you.

 Who we are

 WPI is a global leader in project-based learning and a distinctive, top-tier technological university founded in Worcester, Massachusetts, in 1865 on the principle that students learn most effectively by applying the theory learned in the classroom to the practice of solving real-world problems.
-WPI’s pioneering project-based curriculum engages undergraduates in solving important scientific, technological, and societal problems throughout their education and at more than 50 project centers around the world.
-WPI offers more than 50 bachelor’s, master’s, and doctoral degree programs across 14 academic departments in science, engineering, technology, business, the social sciences, and the humanities and arts.
-Its faculty and students pursue groundbreaking research to meet ongoing challenges in health and biotechnology; robotics and the internet of things; advanced materials and manufacturing; cyber, data, and security systems; learning science; and more.
+WPI’s pioneering project-based curriculum engages undergraduates in solving important scientific, technological, and societal problems throughout their education and at project centers around the world.
+WPI offers more than 50 bachelor’s, master’s, and doctoral degree programs across 18 academic departments in science, engineering, technology, business, the social sciences, and the humanities and arts.
+Its faculty and students pursue groundbreaking research to meet ongoing challenges in health and biotechnology; robotics and the internet of things; advanced materials and manufacturing; cyber, data, and security systems; artificial intelligence; learning sciences; and more.